openvinotoolkit/training_extensions/misc/pytorch_toolkit/chest_xray_screening/README.md

 ### Run Tests

 Necessary unit tests has been provided in the tests directory.
-The sample dataset to be used in the tests can be downloaded from [here](https://drive.google.com/drive/folders/1aAZvdST531WUQIbKxSedifv8WfM3Wbqm?usp=sharing).
+The sample dataset to be used in the tests is provided in the folder 'data'.
+It can also be downloaded from [here](https://drive.google.com/drive/folders/1aAZvdST531WUQIbKxSedifv8WfM3Wbqm?usp=sharing).

 ## **Acknowledgement**
 This work is undertaken as part of Intel India Grand Challenge 2016 Project MIRIAD: Many Incarnations of Screening of Radiology for High Throughput Disease Screening via Multiple Instance Reinforcement Learning with Adversarial Deep Neural Networks, sponsored by Intel Technology India Pvt.
 Ltd., Bangalore, India.